moose-c/Hyde-Platform/documentation/rest-raw.md

 Geoserver: publish data to web, inputs as PostgreSQL & Oracle, shapefiles, geopackages, databases

-TODO: obtain correct layer for the countries with good borders

 ## Server

 Using SSH keys, one can access a server.
-**TODO**: How to transfer files to from server to here and vise versa

 ## Geoserver